DylanMoriarty/dylanmoriarty.github.io/app/_blog/18-Basketweavers.md

 <div class= "full-bleed">
 	<div id="map-roads" class="mapstyle"></div>
 </div>
-<figcaption>Here are all major US roads.
-The above map excludes tertiary & service roads, as well as footpaths, trails etc. but you get the idea.</figcaption>
+<figcaption>These are major roads in OSM cropped to the United States, projected in a special version of albers that has Florida and Alaska positioned in the bottom left corner.
+Had I not cropped that data, these roads would indeed extend into Canada & Mexico.
+I'm also excluding tertiary & service roads, as well as footpaths, trails etc.</figcaption>

 <br>

-This makes OSM special.
 You can find other sources that have global coverage, are detailed, or are free to use, but only OSM offers it all.
-Which is by design!
+Which is what makes it so special.

 Gathering geospatial data is an expensive endeavor.
 Most organizations dedicated to creating it were either narrowly focused (creating a dataset of a cities parks), compiling it to sell, or were just large enough to eat the sunk cost.

-Instead of throwing millions of $ at the problem, OSM instead throws millions of volunteers.
+Started in 2004, OSM was created as an alternative to those approaches.
+Instead of throwing millions of $ at the problem, it instead throws millions of volunteers.
 With some exceptions, all OSM data has been added by volunteers mapping their world.
-Much like Wikipedia anyone can add information.
+Much like Wikipedia anyone can edit any and all of the information, adding features to the map or adding proper tags.

 <div class= "full-bleed">
 	<div id="map-buildings" class="mapstyle"></div>